 Speed Mode Tip

 The speed modes that come with this board are very useful.
 They are Low, Medium, High and High+.

 When I first jumped on this, I went straight to High+, but I wouldn’t recommend that because it’s got some serious torque.
 The best thing you can do is start on Low and ease your way up so you get comfortable with it.

 The manual guide needs work.
 It shows a different remote, but then a few pages later, it shows the right remote, which is weird.
 I think the first remote is for their other thin electric board, but it’s still confusing.

-Charging it was confusing at first because the manual was pretty vague.
-They should improve the manual because when I'm spending $700 on a board, I want a manual that's clear.
+Charging it was confusing at first because the manual was vague.
+They should make the manual easier to read.

 If you’re totally new to electric skateboarding, keep in mind that these boards are heavy because of the batteries/motors.
 I’m weirded out by not being able to kick the board up and grab it afterward.
 Instead, I just got to pick it up, but I guess that’s not a big deal.